Google

 Frequently Asked Questions

-How does proximity to Shenton Way MRT station (3 minutes) influence long-term capital appreciation and tenant demand?
+How does proximity to Shenton Way MRT station influence property demand and capital appreciation at One Shenton?